 1. Go to the home screen of Fire Stick

-2. Select the option Settings in the menu bar on the top
+2. Select the option Settings in the menu bar

 3. On the following screen, choose and click Controllers & Bluetooth Devices